AllenLiu20210507/Admob-Vungle-Android/README.md

 This project may help to reproduce issues and narrow down the root cause.

 ## Getting Started
-- Download the Adapter
-    Due to Vungle SDK Adapter is not on maven, you have to download [the adapter](https://vungle2-cdn-prod.s3.amazonaws.com/sdks/android/early-access/mopub/mopub-vungle-adapter-6_5_0-early.aar) and copy to the project's libs folder.

 - Input your ad unit ids